The Role of Plant-Based Diets in Enhancing Mental Health

 Understanding Plant-Based Diets

 A plant-based diet primarily emphasises the consumption of foods derived from plants.
 While this term often conjures images of a strict vegan lifestyle, it encompasses a broad spectrum of dietary choices.
 Fully vegan diets eliminate all animal products, whereas other variations may include occasional consumption of animal-derived foods, such as dairy or fish.
 This flexibility allows individuals to tailor their dietary practices to suit their nutritional needs and personal preferences.
+We explore the benefits of plant-based diet in enhancing mental health.

 Central to plant-based eating is the rich variety of foods available.
 Key components include fruits and vegetables, which provide essential vitamins, minerals, and dietary fibre, all of which are crucial for optimal mental and physical health.
 Whole grains, such as quinoa, brown rice, and oats, also play an important role.
 These foods are high in complex carbohydrates that can contribute to stable blood sugar levels, influencing mood and cognitive function.